-The MIT Center for Environmental Health Sciences, through support from the NIH-NIEHS Center Grant P30-ES002109, has awarded one basic science and two translational pilot projects with a start date of September 1, 2016 from the May pilot project call released this year.
+The MIT Center for Environmental Health Sciences, through support from the NIH-NIEHS Center Grant P30-ES002109, has awarded one basic science and two translational pilot projects with a start date of July 1, 2019 from the April 2019 pilot project call released this year.

-Assistant Professor, Chemistry
+- Professor, Chemistry

-Assistant Professor, Biological Engineering
+- Assistant Professor, Civil and Environmental Engineering